 Partnerships are a great way to reach a larger, relative audience on social media.
-If you pick strong partnerships for your brand, your reach, following size, and engagements can skyrocket.
+If you pick strong partnerships for your brand, your social media reach, following size, and engagements can skyrocket.
 When picking a partnership you’ll want to consider what channels your audience spends the most time on, who your social persona is, and what other brands compliment your products.
-Once you’ve zoned in on who you’re going to reach, you’ll need to decide if you’re going to launch a partnership with influencers, Facebook Groups, or another brand.
+Once you’ve zoned in on who you’re going to reach, you’ll need to decide if you’re going to launch a partnership with an influencer agency, Facebook Groups, or another brand.

 Partnerships with Influencers

-Influencer campaigns have drastically increased in popularity over the last couple of years.
+Influencer marketing campaigns have drastically increased in popularity over the last couple of years.

 For example: To have an influencer with 20k followers post 2x on their feed, 2x in their story, and provide 2-5 high-resolution images, you could pay anywhere from $150 to $1,000 on top of product costs.